gemperador/READMEgenerator/README.md

-# READMEgenerator# README Generator
+# README Generator

 ## Description

-This application is designed to save students time by generating a README for homewor assignmnts and projects.
+This application is designed to save students time by generating a README for homework assignmnts and projects.

 ## Table of Contents